venkataravuri/ai-ml-notes/docs/ml-interview-notes.md

 #### What is the goal of A/B testing?

 #### Why is a validation set necessary?

+A method for assessing the performance of a model on unseen data by partitioning the dataset into training and validation sets multiple times, and averaging the evaluation metric across all partitions.

 #### Can K-fold cross-validation be used on Time Series data?
 Explain with suitable reasons in support of your answer.